 Teaching Vocabulary in the Most Fun Way Possible

-Learning from home can be challenging and parents always try to make it as fun and interesting for their children.
+Learning from home can be challenging and parents always try to make it fun and interesting for their children.
 Teaching vocabulary during homeschool classes can be challenging but there are plenty of ways to make it more fun.
 All of these tips will allow you to find a painless way to teach your children all the new words you need.

 Which of these tips do you consider the most helpful for teaching children vocabulary during homeschool classes?